puzzle/ansible-training/content/labs/01.0/_index.en.md

 node2 ansible_host=<your-node2-ip>
 ```
 {{% notice tip %}}
-Instead of copying the ssh-id to the controller itself you could set "ansible_connection=local" in the inventory file for host "controller".
-Then ansible would not use ssh to connect to the controller, but use the "local" transport mechanism.
+Instead of copying the ssh-id to the controller itself you could set `ansible_connection=local` in the inventory file for host "controller".
+Then Ansible would not use SSH to connect to the controller, but use the "local" transport mechanism.
 {{% /notice %}}

 - Check if ansible is ready using the `ping` module to ping all hosts in your inventory